mike-yuhang-wu/mike-yuhang-wu.github.io/projects/wonkes.md

 Another precious experience I gain was teamwork.
 This was the first time I worked in a teams of more than two people for school projects, and I felt I became more extroverted upon the end of this project.

-<sup>1</sup>Unfortunately, Wonkes did not survive the 2025 winter due to limited budget, and the link to its storefront may no longer work.
+<sup>1</sup>Unfortunately, Wonkes did not survive the 2025 winter due to limited budget, and the link to its storefront may no longer work after January 14, 2026.